woshicby/sync_garmin_to_coros/README.md

 python analyze_activity_files.py
 ```

-Analysis results will be saved in the `analysis_results` directory.
+Analysis results will be saved in the `reports` directory.

 ## Notes